-This programme of work aims to deepen our knowledge of the key challenges facing the media industry, with a specific focus on public service broadcasting to help keep the BBC at the forefront of debates, developments and best practice.
+This work programme aims to deepen our knowledge of the key challenges facing the media industry, with a specific focus on public service broadcasting to help keep the BBC at the forefront of debates, developments and best practice.
 Our research agenda aims to develop an approach to ML where BBC values - impartiality, transparency, accountability, independence, universality, and fairness, among others - are embedded and preserved in future development, application and evaluation of machine learning technologies and systems and automated systems more generally.

 Current areas of work

-- Responsible AI and Public Service Media
+- Responsible AI and public service media

 - Intelligible AI by design

-- Public Service approaches to personalisation and recommendation systems
+- Public service approaches to personalisation and recommendation systems

 These recommendations have now been formalised into the following programme of research: